 by the Mediterranean and that wide sea hallway facing that tiny island in

-ancients times represented a very important cross point of cultures between
+ancient times represented a very important cross road of cultures between

 Europe and North Africa and it was also in many occasions characterised by